 - The false-consensus effect is a cognitive bias that causes people to overestimate the degree to which their beliefs, values, characteristics, and behaviors are shared by others.

-- For example, the false-consensus effect can cause people to assume that others share their political and social views, even when that isn’t the case.
+- For example, the false-consensus effect can cause people to assume that others share their political views, even when that isn’t the case.

 - People display the false-consensus effect for several reasons, including their desire to believe that their views are normal, their relatively high level of exposure to people who share their viewpoints, their general focus on their own point of view, and their ability to easily access information relating to their stance.